On the Back of a Swan

 From Nyssa Komorowski:

 Thank you Paula, and all the other Knitwits.
+Thank you Megan Yetman for our wonderful experience putting Patterns Magazine together, invaluable to this exhibition.

 From Union Gallery: